A (New York City Subway service): Simplifying service patterns

 As part of systemwide changes in bus and subway service, major changes were made to A service in Brooklyn and Queens on January 2, 1973.
 The A train became the express service along Fulton Street and the E train became the local during rush hours.
 Express service would be provided for a longer period during rush hours as the span of E service to Brooklyn, which would cover local stops, was also increased.
-In addition, the A trips that terminate at Euclid Avenue during rush hours were extended to Far Rockaway, replacing E service.
-Service would now run to Far Rockaway between 5:30 a.m. and 11:30 p.m..
+In addition, the A trips that terminated at Euclid Avenue during rush hours were extended to Far Rockaway, replacing E service.
+Service would now run to Far Rockaway between 5:30 a.m. and 11:30 p.m.
 A trains would alternate between Lefferts Boulevard and Far Rockaway.
 These changes were initially supposed to take effect on September 11, 1972.

 On August 30, 1976, the CC became the Fulton Street Local during rush hours, replacing E service.
 On August 27, 1977, the A began making local stops in Manhattan during late nights, when the AA was not running.

 On December 11, 1988, A trains began running local between 145th Street and 168th Street on weekends to replace the discontinued K (formerly AA) service, and express on the IND Fulton Street Line in Brooklyn during middays and rush hours, with the C providing local service during those times.
 On September 30, 1990, A trains began operating local between 145th Street and 168th Street during weekday evenings.